orryverducci/TtxFromTS/README.md

 * `--cycle` The cycle time to be used between subpages in seconds.
 Must be greater than 1 second, defaults to 10 seconds.
 * `--include-subs` Enables decoding of teletext subtitle packets.
 * `--no-config` Disables creation of a vbit2 configuration file.
 * `--type` The type of output required.
-Valid options are `TTI`, `StdOut` and `WebSocket`.
+Valid options are `TTI`, `T42`, `StdOut` and `WebSocket`.
 Defaults to TTI.
 * `--port` The port number to be used by the WebSocket server.
 Defaults to port 80.
-* `--output` The directory to output the TTI files to.
-If no directory is given a directory is created in the current working directory with the same name as the input file.
+* `--output` The path of the directory to output the TTI files to, or the path of the T42 file to be created.
+When outputting TTI files, if no directory is given a directory is created in the current working directory with the same name as the input file.
 * `-i` **(required)** The input transport stream file.

 ### Example Command Line